 ● Unsuitable for coeliacs and those with a gluten intolerance

 ● No cholesterol or saturated fat

 ● High carbohydrate level

 ● Good source of B vitamins and magnesium

 ● The sweet flavor will appeal to many users

 ● Rice is a crop where pesticide use is prevalent

 Where Can I Buy Hemp Milk?

 If you don’t want to make hemp milk yourself, you can purchase high-quality options such as chocolate hemp milk and coconut hemp milk online.
 There are a host of reputable brands, which is hardly a surprise given the growth of the market.

 Milk no longer refers solely to the dairy product we used to enjoy as kids.
 An increasing number of people are lactose intolerant, which means ‘traditional’ cow’s milk is off the menu.
 Fortunately, you can extract a delicious substitute from hemp seeds and derive an array of impressive health benefits.
-Hemp milk is easy to find online, and is rich in vitamins and minerals while being low in calories, fat, and cholesterol.
+Hemp milk is easy to find online and is rich in vitamins and minerals.
+It is also low in calories, fat, and cholesterol.
 Best of all, hemp milk tastes fantastic.